FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/CFTT_messages.md

       </tr>
       <tr>
          <td><p>Explanation</p>         </td>
-         <td><span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> license keys support either a limited or unlimited number of partners.
+         <td>{{< TransferCFT/componentshortname  >}} license keys support either a limited or unlimited number of partners.
 The transfer is treated as if the partner does not exist.         </td>
       </tr>
       <tr>
          <td><p>Consequence</p>         </td>